fxkurou/pics_tg_bot/README.md

 # Pics tg bot

 ## Description
-My Bot is a Telegram bot built using the Aiogram framework.
+Pics tg bot id a Telegram bot built using the Aiogram framework.
 It provides various functionalities including pagination and payment features.

 ## Features
 - Help command to provide assistance to users.